github/docs/content/rest/guides/index.md

-This section of the documentation is intended to get you up-and-running with real-world {{ site.data.variables.product.product_name }} API applications.
+This section of the documentation is intended to get you up-and-running with real-world {% data variables.product.product_name %} API applications.
 We'll cover everything you need to know, from authentication, to manipulating results, to combining results with other apps.

 Every tutorial here will have a project, and every project will be